BVSc Veterinary Science: Accelerated Graduate Entry (D102)

 About BVSc Veterinary Science: Accelerated Graduate Entry

-*As a new course, launched in 2019, the course is undergoing the normal process for accreditation with the following professional bodies.
-Accreditation is due in 2021 and should apply for all graduates of the course.
+Having launched in 2019, the course is undergoing the normal process for accreditation with the following professional bodies:

 - The Royal College of Veterinary Surgeons (RCVS)